Master of Public Health

 The University of Michigan was founded in 1817 as the first public university in the Northwest Territories.
 Today, U-M is a leader in higher education and one of the most distinguished public universities in existence, attracting top students and faculty from across the globe.
-With nearly 545,000 living alumni, graduates become part of a strong network that includes the first American to walk in space, the creator of the iPod, the co-founder of Google, and the 38th U.S. president.
+With more than 630,000 living alumni, graduates become part of a strong network that includes the first American to walk in space, the creator of the iPod, the co-founder of Google, and the 38th U.S. president.
 From earning election to the National Academy of Science to winning the Nobel Prize, U-M’s world-class faculty research not only attracts attention, it changes the world.

 Dr. Kardia earned a master’s degree in Statistics and a doctorate in Human Genetics, both from the University of Michigan.
 She has 30+ years of experience in the epidemiology of common chronic diseases and has authored over 300 publications.
 A major emphasis of her work has been on the target organ damage associated with untreated and uncontrolled hypertension.
 Other areas of interest include the genetic epidemiology of common chronic diseases and their risk factors, gene-environment and gene-gene interactions, and the development of novel analytical strategies to understand the complex relationship between genetic variation, environmental variation, and risk of common chronic diseases.
 Her research utilizes genomic, epigenomic, transcriptomic, and proteomic measures on large epidemiological cohorts.